 These sample rates are given assuming all 64 channels are sampled.
 If fewer channels are selected than higher data rates can be achieved.
-For example if half of the channels are selected the data rate will be twice as high.
+For example, if half of the channels are selected the data rate will be twice as high.

 SAmple Sets or returns the sample rate.
 Set in programming mode only.
 SAmple TRue Sets or returns the actual sampling rate taking into effect temperature sampling rate and other effects.
 Set in programming mode only.
 SAmple List Returns available sampling rates.
 Can be used with TRue to show actual sampling rates.
-SAmple LOw/HIgh Sets the KMPS-4 to low speed sampling mode allowing for cable lengths longer than 2 meters.
-Can be used with the True switch to see new sampling rates.
-Set in programming mode only.
-The KMPS must be reset to take effect.

-Table 10: Sample rate commands
+Table 15 : Sample rate commands